 The term originates from the company bulletproofdiesel.com.
 They’re well known for building some great aftermarket parts for the diesel world.
 However, the term quickly caught on in the 6.0 Powerstroke scene.
 BulletProof Diesel does offer a few kits aimed at improving the weak points of the engine.
 Although, the term “bulletproof” more generically refers to upgrading the weak points of the engine to improve reliability.

 In this post, we’ll mostly be focused on parts from the company BulletProof Diesel.
 There are of course plenty of other options out there.
-However, we’re narrowing it down to discuss which of the “bulletproof” upgrades are worth the cost on the Ford 6.0L diesel.
+However, we’re narrowing it down to discuss which of the “bulletproof” upgrades are worth the cost.

 A few of the upgrades many consider part of bulletproofing the 6.0L Power Stroke include:

 - Water pump

 - Head gasket & head studs